How to Crack Your Lower Back?

 Why Does My Lower Back Feel Like It Needs to Pop?

 Your lower back may feel like it needs to pop because there’s pressure in the synovial fluid that surrounds the vertebrae.
-When your back pops, gasses in the synovial fluid are released, making a cracking or popping sound.
+When your back pops, gases in the synovial fluid are released, making a cracking or popping sound.

 Most people experience this type of back popping or cracking, and it’s completely normal.
 As long as you pop your back safely, there’s no need for concern.
 However, if the popping is accompanied by pain or neurological symptoms, like tingling in the extremities, it could indicate a problem in the spine.